FAQs

 Is there a wait list for people to get Debt Help?

-CAP Debt Help continues to be over-subscribed in certain areas, such as South Auckland.
-Where there is a waitlist of three months or more, CAP sadly needs to turn some families away.
+CAP Debt Help continues to be over-subscribed in certain areas.
+Where there is a waitlist of three months or more, CAP sadly needs to turn some families away or refer people to other services.
 CAP is continually working to increase capacity and partnerships in over-subscribed areas, as well as areas where there are no Debt Help centres.

 If your church would like to partner with CAP to provide more support for clients, you can explore here.

-How does CAP equip Debt Help clients to be wiser with their money?
+How does CAP equip people to be wiser with their money?

 How long does it take to release someone from poverty caused by unmanageable debt?